Europeana: Strategy

 The subsequent strategy document is for the period 2015–2020.

 Organisation

 The Europeana Foundation is the governing body of the Europeana service.
 Its members are the presidents and chairs of European associations for cultural heritage and information associations.

 The Foundation promotes collaboration between museums, archives, audiovisual collections and libraries so that users can have integrated access to their content through Europeana and other services.

 The Foundation is incorporated under Dutch law as Stichting Europeana and is housed within the Koninklijke Bibliotheek, the national library of the Netherlands.
 It provides a legal framework for the governance of Europeana, employing the staff, bidding for funding and enabling the sustainability of the service.

 The executive director of the Europeana Foundation is Harry Verwayen, who was appointed in May 2018.

+The executive board is supported by the board of the Europeana Foundation, which is chaired by Martina Bagnoli since In 2021.

 Europeana Network and events

 Europeana has a network for cultural heritage professionals in Europe working in digitisation.
 Initially known as the Council of Content Providers and Aggregators (CCPA), it has been called the Europeana Network since December 2011.

 Europeana regularly runs events and conferences.
 Between 2011 and 2019, Europeana's annual flagship event took the form of the annual general meeting for the Europeana Network.
 Since 2020, the event has been an annual conference.

 The event has been held online and in venues across Europe.